Ashe3/peerdesk/README.md

 # PeerDesk

-A minimal open-source remote desktop solution for personal/private use, inspired by AnyDesk/TeamViewer.
+A minimal open-source remote desktop solution for personal/private use, inspired by similar apps.
 Tech stack: **Rust** for core screen capture/input, **Electron/Node.js** for cross-platform GUI and connectivity.

 ## Features (planned)